 Want to be a force for positive change in a time of ever-increasing environmental and social challenges?
 Environmental studies majors develop the broad knowledge, analytical tools, teamwork, practical experience, and leadership skills necessary to become effective professionals in this burgeoning field.

 As an environmental studies major, you’ll learn to assess environmental concerns critically and to explore the interplay among economic, political, social, and scientific factors in environmental issues through a variety of hands-on courses.
+You’ll immerse yourself in interdisciplinary study, taking courses in a variety of fields and departments, including anthropology, policy, communication, health, or outdoor and environmental education.
 During your first and final years, you’ll have the opportunity to participate in a seminar that will connect you with a diverse group of environmental professionals, including many graduates from this program.
-Later on you’ll undertake a cultural immersion experience that exposes you to new perspectives on environmentalism.
-In your junior year, you'll focus your studies by selecting a concentration in anthropology, policy, communication, health, or outdoor and environmental education.
-If these concentrations don’t match your interests, you can design one of your own.
 As a senior, you’ll join a research team of faculty and students tackling an applied project and take part in a capstone discussion group designed to help prepare you for graduate school or for entering an environmental profession.